-As Covid-19’s impact on the NHS evolves, I felt excited to be able to register as a nursing associate only this month.
-Working in primary care will have different challenges to my peers who work in secondary care during this pandemic.
+As Covid-19’s impact on the NHS evolves, I felt excited to be able to register as a nursing associate in primary care only this month.
+Working in primary care will have different challenges to my peer nursing associates who work in secondary care during this pandemic.
 I feel confident that in my new role, I am not only able to support the nursing team but also the patients that we see, being able to provide a more holistic assessment and extended skills to them.

 Over the last weeks, there have been daily updates at work as to how we manage our work and environment during this constant changing time.
 Although this could lead me to feeling unsupported, I have been guided well by management mainly via email updates and face-to-face by the nursing team I work with daily, and therefore continue to feel supported during the transition from a trainee nursing associate to a registered nursing associate.
 Following NHS national advice where primary care has been asked to segregate patients for suspected Covid-19 and non Covid-19 contact, our surgery has developed a nursing hub to manage this.